Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-sonarqube.md

 [![Deploy](https://cdn.scalingo.com/deploy/button.svg)](https://my.scalingo.com/deploy?source=https://github.com/Scalingo/scalingo-sonarqube)

 By default, Scalingo installs the version declared in the buildpack [here](https://github.com/Scalingo/sonarqube-buildpack/blob/master/bin/compile#L16).
 At the time of writing this version is `8.6.0.39681`.
 You may want to install an older or more recent version.

+By default, SonarQube asks you for a login and a password.
+The defaults are `admin` and `admin`.
+After the first successful login, SonarQube asks you to update the admin password.

 ## Deploy a Specific SonarQube Version